simonihmig/responsive-image/apps/docs/src/intro/what.md

 ### Image component

-Rendering is the concern of the [image component](../usage/component.md), that has different implementations based on your choice of [framework](../frameworks/index.md) or technology.
+Rendering responsive images is the concern of the [image component](../usage/component.md), that has different implementations based on your choice of [framework](../frameworks/index.md) or technology.
 On top of the basic markup, it will also apply best practices for optimal performance, like reducing [Cumulative Layout Shift (CLS)](https://web.dev/cls/), lazy loading or support for [Low Quality Image Placeholders (LQIP)](../usage/lqip.md).

 > [!TIP]
 > Malte Ubl's ["Maximally optimizing image loading for the web"](https://www.industrialempathy.com/posts/image-optimizations/) is a great read for those optimization techniques!